Footings

 How does the soil's bearing capacity relate to the size of the

-footings?
-Lets say that you have a soils report in hand that says
+Lets say that you have a soils report that says

 the bearing capacity of the soil is 3000 psf.
 That's the number to